dax8it/atjiujitsu04/src/pages/about/index.md

 ## Coach and Assistant Program Director

-Gabriela, known as Gaby has been training in Jiu-Jitsu for one year.
+Gabriela, mainly known as Gaby has been training in Jiu-Jitsu for one year.
 She is currently a three stripe white belt.
 Along with Jiu-Jitsu, Gaby also takes kickboxing and is a college student at the City College Of New York as a Political Science Major.
 Gaby can be found assisting Professor Alvaro during the kids classes or at the desk on Fridays.

 <br>